thedynamiclinker/sudocode/etc/group.md

 A transition point in the landscape.
 The crossroads at which various institutions intersect.
 The institutions: the ivory tower of academia, and the industry of the private sector.
 Not strictly a culture of computing, but an important feature in the landscape of computing history.
 Mirror image of vega, another non-computing culture directly opposite it, flaked by two cultures of aggressive innovation, the kappas and the nus.

-## κ: The Kappas (The Calculator People)
+## κ: The Kappas (The Engineers)

 ![[the-most-amazing-coincidence.jpg]]

-The calculator people.
 Descendants of Charles Babbage.

+Often known as the Engineers, the Machine People, or (among their detractors) the Calculator People.

 Creators of mechanical and electrical calculating machines, and a variety of special purpose devices for specific tasks.

 An engineering culture, the kappas are in some ways the analogue of the early logicians encountered in lost+found.
 Wildly innovative, often working alone, with an unclear relationship to what came after them.